usnistgov/FIPS201/_Appendix/glossary.md

 component.

 Off-Card
-: Refers to data that is not stored within the PIV Card or to a computation that is not performed by the Integrated Circuit Chip (ICC) of the PIV Card.
+: Refers to data that is not stored within the _PIV Card_ or to a computation that is not performed by the Integrated Circuit Chip (ICC) of the _PIV Card_.

 On-Card
-: Refers to data that is stored within the PIV Card or to a computation that is performed by the Integrated Circuit Chip (ICC) of the PIV Card.
+: Refers to data that is stored within the _PIV Card_ or to a computation that is performed by the Integrated Circuit Chip (ICC) of the _PIV Card_.

 Online Certificate Status Protocol (OCSP)
 : An online protocol used to determine the status of a public